dss-extensions/dss_matlab/README.md

 - [`OpenDSSDirect.jl`](http://github.com/dss-extensions/OpenDSSDirect.jl): Julia bindings to DSS C-API (originally based on the DCSL/OpenDSSDirect.DLL).
 - [`DSS Sharp`](http://github.com/dss-extensions/dss_sharp/): .NET assembly to use the native DLL, mimics the COM object as used in .NET.

-Version 0.13.0, released on 2023-03, covers most of the COM functions and classes, besides some extensions from DSS C-API.
+Currently, this package covers most of the COM functions and classes, besides some extensions from DSS C-API.
 If you find a missing function or unexpected behavior, please open an issue on GitHub to both help us track and hopefully fix it, and also inform other users.
-This project currently uses the [DSS C-API library version 0.13.0](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md#version-0130), based on OpenDSS revision 3595 (few commits after OpenDSS v9.6.1.1).
+This project currently uses the [DSS C-API library version 0.13.x](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md).

-## Highlights from 0.13.0
+## Highlights from 0.13.x

 Port updates from DSS-Python 0.13, integrating our base library, DSS C-API 0.13.
 Specific to DSS_MATLAB: